 Order management is the process of receiving, tracking and fulfilling customer orders.
 The process begins when the customer places an order and does not end until the order is delivered.
 This often involves many moving parts and various objects, so it is important that all parts work together to make the process streamlined and efficient.
 Order processing can be automated and highly technological using automated order processing software linked to an online sales platform, or it can be a manual process such as writing orders by hand in an order log.
 Order management systems and processes can ensure that orders are managed as needed and nothing is missed.
-An automated order management system can improve the customer experience because it also improves the speed and accuracy of order processing, and innovations in logistics information systems determine the level of customer service.
-Order processing activities are one of the most important parts of the logistics system.
+An automated order management system can improve the customer experience because it also improves the speed and accuracy of order processing activities are one of the most important parts of the logistics system.
 The topic of the work is relevant, because the improvement of the company's order processing activity is necessary for the successful operation of the company.
 Order processing activities are an important part of the smooth operation of a company.
 A large number of errors when accepting orders or during their execution causes customer dissatisfaction and loss of loyal customers.
-Since the major part of the company's work is the order processing activity, it is very important to find out the factors that promote the inaccuracies in the order processing activity in order to eliminate them and improve the company's work.
+Since the major part of the company's work is the order processing activity in order to eliminate them and improve the company's work.